 Nurses are required to go to college or a special nursing specialist program before being welcomed into the hospital environment.
-Education consists of a few years in a classroom setting paired with virtual and in-person labs.
+Education consists of a few years in a classroom setting and virtual and in-person labs.
 From there, nurses-in-training are required to work alongside registered nurses to gain experience before graduating.

 Even after graduation, nurses must continue their education.
 Medicinal advancements, new technology and several other things keep nurses in the classroom long after they’ve left college.
 If they do not continue learning about the different advancements occurring in their field, they’re considered unprepared and are limited to what sort of nursing they can practice.

 Technology has advanced to a point where nurses in training may operate on virtual humans or animals for practice.
-Once in the field, nurses use advanced technology to monitor their patients’ vital signs, give them the correct amount medicine and measure their weight.
+Once in the field, nurses use advanced technology to monitor their patients’ vital signs, give them the correct amount of medicine and measure their weight.
 Patient notes are kept on a secure computer system instead of clipboards.
 Health concerns can be observed non-invasively using MRI machines, X-Rays and CAT scans.

-Nurses of today also traded in all white uniforms for multicolored scrubs and rubber shoes.
+Nurses of today also traded in all-white uniforms for multicolored scrubs and rubber shoes.
 Often, the color of a nurse’s scrubs is determined by what unit they’re in.

 Nursing in the Future

-More education and smaller technology seem to be guaranteed in the future of nursing.
+More education and smaller technology seem to be a guarantee in the future of nursing.
 It’s estimated that around 80 percent of nurses will have Baccalaureate degrees by 2020, compared to 50 percent today.
 It’s also estimated that the number of nurses with a doctoral degree will double in the same time frame.